-- Cross-store book search/listing capabilities. - Storage: This code is in charge of providing the information to all other entities, as well as talking directly to the data storage system that you choose. - Sales: This feature is dedicated to allow for both in-store and online sales. - User reviews of books: This will provide a much-needed layer of interaction between the stores and the potential clients. - Authentication: This will let employees and customers login into the system.
+- Cross-store book search/listing capabilities. - Storage: This code is in charge of providing the information to all other entities, as well as talking directly to the data storage system that you choose.

+- Sales: This feature is dedicated to allow for both in-store and online sales. - User reviews of books: This will provide a much-needed layer of interaction between the stores and the potential clients. - Authentication: For store employees and for customers.